ITRS-Group/cordial/tools/geneos/cmd/cfgcmd/README.md

 # `geneos config` Subsystem Commands

 The commands in the `config` subsystem allow you to control the environment of the `geneos` program itself.
-Please see the descriptions of the commands below for more information.

-If you run this command directly then you will either be shown the output of `geneos config show` or `geneos config set [ARGS]` if you supply any further arguments that contain an "=".
+`config show` will display the configuration.

+`config set` will set parameters.

+`config unset` will unset (remove) parameters.